openhab/org.openhab.binding.zwave/doc/zipato/phpsp02_0_0.md

 ### Parameter 4: Light Threshold

 setting
-Setting the illumination threshold to turn on the light.
+<p&gtSetting the illumination threshold to turn on the light.
 When the event is triggered and the environment illumination is lower than the threshold, the device will turn on the light.
-0 means turn off illumination detection function, and never turn on the light.

-  * 1 means darkest.
-  * 99 means brightest.
-  * 100 means turn off illumination detection function, and always turn on the light.

-Notice: In test mode, only the value in 1 to 99 will enable the illumination detection function and update the illumination value.
+0 means turn off illumination detection function, and never turn on the light.</p&gt <ul&gt<li&gt1 means darkest.</li&gt <li&gt99 means brightest.</li&gt <li&gt100 means turn off illumination detection function, and always turn on the light.</li&gt </ul&gt<p&gtNotice: In test mode, only the value in 1 to 99 will enable the illumination detection function and update the illumination value.</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```99```.